My Date with a Vampire

 My Date with a Vampire is a 1998 Hong Kong television series produced by Asia Television (ATV).
-The story is based on the future events of the plot of Vampire Expert, a similar two-season television drama aired on ATV in 1995 and 1996.
-It blends aspects of the "hopping" corpses of jiangshi fiction with those of western vampires, along with elements of Chinese mythology and modern horror legends.
-The series is a tribute to Lam Ching-ying, the lead actor of Vampire Expert and a prominent cast member of the Mr. Vampire franchise, who died of liver cancer in 1997.
+The series is a spiritual successor to Vampire Expert, a similar two-season television series aired on ATV in 1995 and 1996.
+It blends aspects of the "hopping" corpses of Chinese jiangshi fiction with those of European vampires, along with elements of Chinese mythology and modern horror legends.
+The series is also a tribute to Lam Ching-ying, the lead actor of Vampire Expert and a prominent cast member of the Mr. Vampire franchise, who died of liver cancer in 1997.
 It was followed by My Date with a Vampire II (2000) and My Date with a Vampire III (2004).

-Plot
+Synopsis

-Fong Kwok-wah was a Chinese guerrilla fighter during the Second Sino-Japanese War.
-In 1938, he was duelling with Yamamoto Kazuo, a major of the Imperial Japanese Army, when they were interrupted by Cheung-San, the progenitor of all vampires.
-The two men and Fuk-sang, a boy who was hiding nearby, were bitten by Cheung-San and they became vampires.
+Fong Tin-yau was a Chinese guerrilla fighter during the Second Sino–Japanese War.
+In 1938, he was duelling with Yamamoto Kazuo, an Imperial Japanese Army officer, when they were interrupted by Tseung-san, an ancient vampire.
+The two men and a boy, Fook Sang, were bitten by Tseung-san and have become vampires.

-In the present-day (1998), Fong has changed his name to Fong Tin-yau and now lives in Hong Kong, where he works as a policeman.
-Fuk-sang lives with him, pretends to be his son, and attends primary school.
-During this time, Fong meets Ma Siu-ling, the heiress to a clan of sorcerers dedicated to ridding the world of evil supernatural beings.
-He gradually becomes embroiled in a love triangle with her and Wong Jan-jan, her close friend and confidante.
+In the present-day (1998), Fong has found a new life as a policeman in Hong Kong while Fook Sang pretends to be his son.
+During this time, Fong encounters Ma Siu-ling, the heiress to a sorcerer clan dedicated to ridding the world of evil supernatural beings.
+He soon gets entangled in a love triangle with Ma and her close friend, Wong Zan Zan.

-Meanwhile, Yamamoto has become the influential boss of a big company in Hong Kong and has a small group of vampire followers under his command.
-Planning to turn every human into a vampire, Yamamoto unleashes his minions to attack people and spread the "vampire gene".
+Meanwhile, Yamamoto has become an influential businessman in Hong Kong.
+Planning to turn every human into a vampire, Yamamoto sends his vampire followers to attack people and spread the "vampire gene".
 Chaos break out in Hong Kong as vampires multiply and roam the streets freely.
-Fong teams up with Ma and their allies to stop Yamamoto and manage to destroy him.
-However, a sorcerer called Rahu later resurrects Yamamoto and controls him to do his bidding, preparing to carry out a ritual during a blood moon to dominate the universe.
-Once again, Fong, Ma and their allies combine forces to confront Rahu and put an end to his evil plan.
+Fong teams up with Ma and their allies to stop Yamamoto and destroy him.

+Shortly after, a sorcerer called Rahu resurrects Yamamoto and controls him to do his bidding.
+Rahu perform a ritual during a blood moon to dominate the world.
+Once again, Fong, Ma and their allies combine forces to confront Rahu and stop him.